 Superficial Siderosis patients, family, and friends often feel overwhelmed.
 Finding a support network is a must.
 It’s vital to remember you are not alone.
 The first thing we did after Gary’s diagnosis was search Google.
 What is Superficial Siderosis?

 Google led us to an excellent blog site by New Zealander Dave Hill.
-It offered the only information written from a patients point of view.
+It offered the only information written from the patient point of view.
 Dave’s blog explained a little of what we were about to face in easy to understand language.
 When Dave began reaching out via email, he found only 50+/- recorded Superficial Siderosis cases worldwide.
-He raised the number of documented SS’ers to over 100 confirmed cases.
-Dave no longer updates his blog due to health reasons but thanks to his efforts, fellow sufferers began to make a connection.
+He raised the number of documented SS’ers to more than 100 confirmed cases.
+Dave unfortunately can no longer update his blog due to health reasons but thanks to his efforts, fellow sufferers began to make a connection.